 # – Hashtag – A hashtag is the pound or number sign (#) placed in front of a keyword or phrase to make it clickable and searchable.
 Hashtags only work with letters & numbers – no spaces between words.
 Hashtags are not case sensitive.
 Use them consistently in your posts to help classify them with major keywords.
-They don’t work on LinkedIn (desktop) or YouTube.
+They work on all the social networks.
+Here’s more on how to use them effectively.

 404 Not Found – When you arrive at a webpage that has been deleted.
 You don’t want any of these on your website.